Updated: Jun 15

 First things first, if you are unfamiliar with what an air fryer is, it's essentially a little "oven" of sorts that sits on your counter and circulates hot air around your food.
 Sound like another kitchen appliance you have in your kitchen?
 We will get there, don't worry.
-I've seen everything from an entire pie to chicken wings being cooked in there on marketing ploys.
+I've seen everything from an entire pie to chicken wings being cooked in one for marketing ploys.

 **Cant you tell I'm a huge fan of an air fryer?

 The number one thing these air fryers aim to do, other than give you another appliance to use that takes up space, is to cut down on fat.
-When you fry food, you typically fry it in some sort of oil, certainly not healthy.
-And if you've ever worked in a kitchen that gets pretty chilly at night, the nice layer of solidified fat atop the oil is always reassuring on any morning that any food coming from it is healthy.
+When you fry food, you typically fry it in some oil, which is unhealthy.
+And if you've ever worked in a kitchen that gets pretty chilly at night, the nice layer of solidified fat atop the oil is always reassuring that the fried food is healthy.
 But anyway, it says it'll cut down on fat, and I can't argue with this point.
-You will cut down on fat and eat healthier (less fatty of a diet), but you will taste a difference in the food.
+You will cut down on fat and eat a healthier (less fatty diet), but you will taste a difference in the food.

 I am getting straight to the point, though.
 Is it worth it?
 I give it a resounding no. Please, please, please DO NOT buy one of these.
-It is a waste of money and is simply a trend with fancy marketing.
-If you have a convection oven, if you have a conventional oven, there are more useful and impressive gadgets to buy.
-Don't just take my word though, countless other food blogs touch on this topic, and they are not pro air fryer.
+It is a waste of money and a trend with fancy marketing.
+If you have a convection or conventional oven, there are more useful and impressive gadgets to buy.
+Don't just take my word for though, countless other food blogs touch on this topic, and they are not pro-air fryers.

 We alluded to the main point here a few times; a convection oven.
 What does a convection oven do you say?
 Circulates hot air around food through a fan.
 What does an air fryer do?
 Circulates hot air around the food.
 The difference?
 Mainly the size.
 One fits in your cabinets; the other sits on your countertop.